Best Smart Home Gadgets Under $30 for Beginners

 16 feet of LED strip with remote control and app.
 Cuttable to size.
 Adhesive backing.
 16 million color options plus warm and cool white.

-A Smart Light Bulb
+How Much Does a Smart Light Bulb Cost?

 This is the next logical step after the smart plug.
 A smart bulb screws into any standard lamp or light fixture and lets you control brightness, color temperature, and even color from your phone.
 I have one in my bedroom set to gradually warm and dim starting at 9pm.
 It's like a sunset in my room, and it genuinely helps me wind down.